forrestbao/forrestbao.github.io/summarization_metrics.md

 ## Background: Summarization vs. Summarization evaluation/metrics

-They sounds similar but they differ hugely.
+They sound similar but they differ hugely.

 * Summarization:
   - By: a **summarizer**, also called a **system**